pbklink/motif-core/etc/motif-core.api.md

     export function initialise(): void;
 }

-// Warning: (ae-missing-release-tag) "SharedGridSourcesService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class SharedGridSourcesService extends LockOpenList<NamedGridSource> {
-    constructor(_tableRecordSourceFactoryService: TableRecordSourceFactoryService, _namedGridSourceDefinitionsService: NamedGridSourceDefinitionsService);
-    // (undocumented)
-    getOrNew(definition: NamedGridSourceDefinition): NamedGridSource;
-}

 // Warning: (ae-missing-release-tag) "ShortDepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "ShortDepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //